Bilalbasheer100/Raffle-contract-Nextjs/README.md

 ```
-this is the ui of raffle contract usong next js.
+this is the ui of raffle contract using next js.
 ```